lisp/de.setf.wilbur/README.md

 In principle, `de.setf.wilbur` is built with [`ASDF`](http://www.common-lisp.net/projects/asdf).

-If you have [Quicklisp β](http://www.quicklisp.org/beta/) then installing Wilbur is a single command task:
+If you have [Quicklisp](http://www.quicklisp.org/beta/) then installing Wilbur is a single command task:
 ```lisp
 (ql:quickload "wilbur")
 ```